 - 1. Provide written budget assumptions. - 2.
-Provide a budget in the GFOA format. - 3.
-Provide a detailed comparison of the budgeted revenue and expenditures to prior fiscal year actual revenue and expenditures. - 4.
+Provide an explanation of the proposed budget's impact on each Fund. - 3.
+Provide a budget in the GFOA format. - 4.
+Provide a detailed comparison of the budgeted revenue and expenditures to prior fiscal year actual revenue and expenditures. - 5.
+Provide a list of Capital Equipment. - 6.
+Provide a list of Capital Projects. - 7.
+Provide a list of Employees recommended for funding. - 8.
 Include anticipated impact of proposed strategic initiatives on the key performance areas noted in the Board's Monitoring policy.

-Date of Change Description of Change Governance Unit 05-03-21 Initial Adoption Board of Trustees 03-07-22 Review - Grammatical Changes Board of Trustees 06-15-23 Minor grammatical edits Board of Trustees

-Policy Title: Financial Condition Policy Type: Board - Executive Limitations Responsible: Vice President of Finance & College Operations Related Policies: B2001, B2002, B2203, B3005, B3007, B3008, B3009 AXXXX Management of Financial Reserves Linked Procedures: PXXXX Fund Balance Calculations PXXXX Bonds and Indebtedness PXXXX Audit Firm Selection Related Laws: ILCS 805/3-20 Related Standards: Government Finance Officers Association (GFOA) HLC Criterion: 2A & 5B
+Change Log Governance Unit: Board of

+Date Description of Change

+05-03-21 Initial Adoption

+03-07-22 Review - Grammatical Edits

+06-15-23 Review - Grammatical Edits

+08-15-24 Board Reviewed, Expanded Language on the Proposed Budget Document

+Policy Title: Financial Condition Number: B3006

+AXXXX Management of Financial Reserves

+Linked Operating Standards: PXXXX Fund Balance Calculations

+PXXXX Bonds and Indebtedness PXXXX Audit Firm Selection

+Related External Standards: Government Finance Officers Association (GFOA)

 The Board has a fiduciary responsibility to ensure public funds are used in a transparent, ethical, and fiscally responsible manner.
-As such, the Board adopts a budget for College operations, which will be administered by the CFO.
+As such, the Board adopts a budget for College operations which will be administered by the CFO.
 The CFO shall administer the Board approved budget within parameters approved by the Board and protect the College from financial risk.